 You can watch the St. Patrick's Day Parade for free.
 However, don't forget to arrive early and secure a good spot on the street.
 Otherwise, you can book seats in the stands at the start of the parade route, in Parnell Square.
 The parade classically consists of marching bands, parade floats, costumes and lots of other fun entertainment.

 St. Patrick's Day in Dublin offers events for the whole family.
 The organizers of the St. Patrick's Festival have paid special attention to this.
 The parade is very child friendly.
 Thus, every year from March 16 to 18, a fair or funfair is held at Custom House Quay.
 In addition, a St. Patrick's Day Festival Village is set up at Merrion Square, right in the heart of the city.

 There are numerous attractions to discover here.
 Exciting yet family-friendly, the three-day carnival presents adventure shows, numerous readings for children, children's discos and, of course, live music.

 If you visit Dublin, you can't miss Dublin pubs.
-Image visiting some of the world-famous pubs for celebrating St. Patrick's day.
+Imagine visiting some of the world-famous pubs to celebrate St. Patrick's day.
 It would be so much fun!
 Most of the bars and pubs will be very crowded.
-If you're not a person who loves crowds may visit pubs in the suburbs to celebrate.
-Some of the famous Dublin pubs are located in suburbs and are great alternatives to the pubs in the Dublin city centre.
+If you're not a person who loves crowds, you may visit pubs in the suburbs to celebrate.
+Some of the famous Dublin pubs are located in the suburbs and are great alternatives to the pubs in the Dublin city centre.